nghiavo24/the-dev-hub-be/README.md

 **_Morgan A_**

 ## User Stories
-+ AAU, I want to be able to
++ AAU, I want to be able to view the post posting that are open, and click a link to apply for the job.
-+ AAU, I want to be able to
++ AAU, I want to be able to keep track of the applications that I have done.
-+ AAU, I want to able to
++ AAU, I want to able to sign in using my gmail.
-+ AAU, I want to be able to
++ AAU, I want to be able to edit, delete or add to the postings or applications after signing.

 **_Jeffrey Koshy_**